Best Runs in Vienna - Donauinsel, Prater and More

 The one drawback, and it can be a big one, is traffic.
 There are a great many crossings to navigate, and on weekdays between 7 am and at least 8 pm, that can become frustrating.
 I myself only run it very early in the morning – before 6 am, which can be absolutely gorgeous in the summertime – or on weekends, or on one of the two big races that are held on the road, about which I'll speak more of later.

 As for the actual running route, it’s pretty straightforward; the only part that’s tricky to navigate is the one along the Donaukanal, the inner city side arm of the Danube.
 Here, I recommend descending to the bank of the Donaukanal for the section between the Urania and the Ringturm.
-You can see my full route suggestion along the Ring Road here.

 The bank of the regulated Danube sidearm has long been a popular route for runners.
 It has also seen quite a development with new bars and restaurants in the last 20 years, up to a point where running can become difficult on warm summer nights because it’s become so busy.
 But that happens rarely enough to still keep this one my main bread-and-butter running route (I live just a couple of hundred meters away from the waterfront).